 While I incorporate many, one approach that I use frequently bears special acknowledgment.
 Journal therapy, which involves therapeutic and expressive writing exercises, greatly enhances the healing process.
 Recent research supports the use of keeping a journal to promote emotional, mental, and even physical health.
 I teach various journal techniques, together with suggestions for writing prompts to deepen insight and promote change between sessions.

 I graduated with a B.A. in Psychology from Calvin College in 1985.
 I earned my M.A. degree in Counseling Psychology from Loyola University of Chicago in 1989.
-I have been in private practice, first in a women’s group practice and then as a solo practitioner, since 1990.
+I have been in private practice, first as part of a women’s group, and then as a solo practitioner, since 1990.

 I have now launched 3 young-adult children, and reside in Lincolnshire with my husband.
 Especially happy in my kitchen, I consider feeding my family and friends, and gathering around the table a life-giving and sacred activity.